apacheignite/documentation/basic-concepts/clients-vs-servers.md

   ]
 }
 [/block]
-Automatic client reconnect can be disabled using 'clientReconnectDisabled' property on `TcpDiscoverySpi`, if reconnect is disabled then client node is stopped when client determines that it disconnected from cluster.
+Automatic client reconnection can be disabled using the 'clientReconnectDisabled' property on `TcpDiscoverySpi`.
+This will stop the client node when it disconnects from the cluster.
+Here is an example on how this can be done:

-Example below show how to disable client reconnect.
 [block:code]
 {
   "codes": [